open-webui/pipelines/README.md

 2. **Connect to Open WebUI:**

    - Navigate to the **Settings > Connections > OpenAI API** section in Open WebUI.
    - Set the API URL to `http://localhost:9099` and the API key to `0p3n-w3bu!`.
-Your filter should now be active.
+Your pipelines should now be active.

 3. **Manage Configurations:**

    - In the admin panel, go to **Admin Settings > Pipelines tab**.
-   - Select your desired filter and modify the valve values directly from the WebUI.
+   - Select your desired pipeline and modify the valve values directly from the WebUI.

 If you need to install a custom pipeline with additional dependencies: